HORNETJOE/lifecycle-models/README.md

 # lifecycle-models
 ### Waterfall
-   - The waterfall model is a relatively linear sequential design approach for certain areas of engineering design.
+   - The waterfall Model is a linear sequential flow.
+In which progress is seen as flowing steadily downwards (like a waterfall) through the phases of software implementation.
+This means that any phase in the development process begins only if the previous phase is complete.

      Advantages